mongodb/specifications/source/change-streams/change-streams.rst

 What do the additional error codes mean?
 ----------------------------------------

-The `CursorKilled` or `Interrupted` error implies implies some other actor killed the cursor.
+The `CursorKilled` or `Interrupted` error implies some other actor killed the cursor.

 The `CappedPositionLost` error implies falling off of the back of the oplog, so resuming is impossible.